 We can agree on the KLM Dutch houses

 Ford and I have finally found something we can agree on when it comes to appropriate avgeek decorations — specifically, KLM houses.
-Tiffany has written about the history of these houses before, as it’s such a cute concept.
+I’ve written about the history of these houses before, as it’s such a cute concept.
 You get one at the end of very KLM World Business Class flight, and it’s a nice memory of the experience.

 There are 100 different houses, and some selection of them is available on each flight.
 I have a few of these next to my bed, and I know a lot of people are serious about collecting them.